Shamazo/PyDif/README.md

 This library is largely still a work in progess and comes with no guarantees of any kind.

 The project is licensed under the MIT License.

+For a prettier latex presentation, check out the ipynb version of this readme [here](docs/pydif_docs_final.ipynb)

 [![Build Status](https://travis-ci.org/pydif/cs207-FinalProject.svg?branch=master)](https://travis-ci.org/pydif/cs207-FinalProject)